surge-synthesizer/surge/doc/Architecture.md

 # Other Considerations.

-## Why didn't you use 3rd part framework XYZ
+## Why didn't you use 3rd party framework XYZ

 Here's a summary of a discussion some of the devs had.